Aarhus University Seal

 Quantum Algorithms and Software

 Quantum computing is a powerful paradigm that enables faster algorithms than classical computing.
 To use quantum computers for practical tasks, one needs to write quantum software.
 Our focus is on design automation tasks for quantum software, particularly in the areas of compilation, verification, and simulation.
 We have achieved results in optimal quantum circuit synthesis and optimal quantum circuit layout mapping.
 Due to the measurement problem in quantum mechanics, traditional unit testing is difficult to apply in quantum computation, making formal methods essential.
 This, in turn, requires new insights into the logic of quantum systems.
-We also work on high-assurance post-quantum cryptographic software.
+We also collaborate with the Cryptography and Cybersecurity section on high-assurance post-quantum cryptographic software.

 Social Impact